karina-thompson/toy-robot-go/README.md

 - LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
 - REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.
 - A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
-- Input can be from a file, or from standard input, as the developer chooses.
+- Input can be from a file, or from standard input.
 - Provide test data to exercise the application.

 ### Constraints: